forthright/vile/README.md

 So, say you call `vile p -g` it will ignore plugin/top level allow lists, and any path arguments provided.

+### Combining Files

+If you want to map a `src` build directory to a `lib` output directory:

+    vile p -x src:lib

+Or, in the case of this project's code:

+    vile p -x src.ts:lib.js

 ## Publishing

 You can publish your project to [vile.io](https://vile.io).